eclipse-nattable/nattable/HOW_TO_RELEASE.md

  * Create and push a release branch for the version that should be released (e.g. releases/2.0.2)
  * Create a release in the project management: https://projects.eclipse.org/node/1463/create-release
    * Ensure that the project information is updated (e.g. set the correct Release Type)
- * Add the new version to the Bugzilla Manager
+ * Create a tag for the new version based on the last commit
+ * Ensure that there is a milestone for the release and that all issues that are resolved with this milestone are correctly assigned.

 ## Release to Eclipse